• Skip to primary navigation

 Instructions

-• Preheat your oven to 180 degrees and line a 12 hole muffin trays with paper cases.
+• Preheat your oven to 180 degrees celsius (fan-forced) and line a 12-hole muffin tray with paper cases.

-• Place the butter into your Thermomix bowl and cook for 3 minutes at 60 degrees on speed 2 or until melted.
+• Chop the butter and place into your Thermomix bowl.
+Cook for 3 minutes, 60 degrees, Speed 2, or until melted.

 • Add the blueberries and gently stir through using your spatula.

-• Spoon the mixture into the prepared muffin tin and bake for 18-20 minutes or until golden brown and cooked through when tested with a skewer.
+• Spoon the mixture into the prepared muffin tin (filling to ⅔ full) and bake for 18-20 minutes or until golden and cooked through when tested with a skewer.

 Notes